Imperial Orcs people

 The Imperial Orcs are still a profoundly martial people - a passion for fighting is literally "in their blood".
 Like many humans they enjoy battle and take great pride in fighting for their Empire and their legion, but for Orcs the elation they feel during a battle goes much further - becoming a definitively spiritual experience.
 For many it is the only time that they can hear their ancestors communicating to them.
 Some hear only half-whispered voices urging them on or shouting warning or advice, some hear nothing at all, but almost all derive a cathartic fulfilment from the act of fighting.
 The fact that all orcs receive guidance from their ancestors is central to their religious beliefs.

 The danger, of which the Imperial Orcs are only too aware, is that the thrill of battle is seductive and becomes addictive.
 Barbarians often lose their sense of self-preservation completely when urged on to fight by their ancestors, but their numbers are almost limitless.
-The individual barbarian dies, but the tribe lives on.
+The individual barbarian dies, but the nation lives on.
 The population of Imperial Orcs by comparison is perilously small and they cannot afford to fight recklessly.
 Discipline does not come easily to the Imperial Orcs, but the legions train to ensure that they are capable of withdrawing when a retreat is called or holding themselves in reserve until the order to advance is given.
 Many Imperial Orcs have come to consider that this battlefield discipline and command of tactics is one of the things that makes them superior to their barbarian cousins.
 All are aware that it is essential if they are to survive long enough to win territories of their own.

 Imperial Orcs who have served in the Imperial army use their legion name in a similar way that a human might use a family name.
 Most orcs put the legion name first, so an orc might introduce themselves as "Irontide Cled", "Bloodcrow Emmal" or "Sunhammer Sutin."
 Legion names tend to be two words that describe their goals, their fighting style or some major event in their history.
 For example, the Irontide Legion favours heavy armour, wheras the Bloodcrow Legion favours lightly armoured skirmishers and the Sunhammer Legion prides itself on its weaponsmiths and jewellers.